Neurontin Side Effects

 Applies to gabapentin: oral capsule, oral solution, oral suspension, oral tablet

-Along with its needed effects, gabapentin (the active ingredient contained in Neurontin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, gabapentin (the active ingredient contained in Neurontin) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking gabapentin:More common
+If any of the following side effects occur while taking gabapentin, check with your doctor immediately:More common

 - Clumsiness or unsteadiness